AliAlDossari/L-Deep-Neural-Network-Model-Application/README.md

 * The filltered models are trained for longer epochs and the top performing (highest test then train accuracies) is chosen.
 * The chosen model is tuned by training over long epoch and refining the overfitting by regularizing with L2 and/or dropouts.
 * The tuned model is further validated by testing over new 'unseen' images for a final check.
-* If the model checks out, it is then set and ready for produciton!
+* If the model checks out, it is then set and ready for produciton.
 ```python
 # Setting up the experiment, for details on the 'deep_nn_model_exp' function, refer to the nn_toolkit repo.
 exp_model_list = deep_nn_model_exp(train_set_x, train_set_y, test_set_x, test_set_y,